KhaledBenAbderrahim/IdeenVault/README.md

 ## 🌟 Welcome to IdeenVault!

-A modern web application that makes idea management simple and exciting.
+IdeenVault (German: IdeenSpeicher) is a modern web application that makes idea management simple and exciting.
+The name combines the German word "Ideen" (ideas) with "Vault"/"Speicher" (storage), reflecting its purpose as a secure vault for your innovative ideas.
 Got a brilliant idea at work?
 Need a place to store it?
 Want to share it with the team?
 IdeenVault has got you covered!

 👉 **[Check out the live demo here!](https://ideen-vault.vercel.app/)**